tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you slay a demon with this weapon, you steal that demon’s random ability and get to use it yourself for the rest of the battle.

 **Quirk:** The “quirk” is that there’s a demon spirit temporarily residing in your weapon.
 Lose control, and the demon’s back in the saddle of your brain.

 ---

+#### Dancing

+Blade

+_Recharge 11+:_ This blade jumps out of your grip to strike your enemies at odd moments.
+When you roll initiative, note your natural roll (or rolls).
+Until the end of the battle, when a nearby enemy makes a natural attack roll that matches your natural initiative roll, make a melee basic attack against that enemy as a free action.

+**Quirk:** Sings.

+---